 Introduction to Commercial Sexual exploitation of Children (CSEC) 101 for Male Survivors

-This training provides an in-depth overview of Commercial Sexual exploitation of Children (CSEC) within the larger framework of the Trafficking Victims Protection Act followed by a review of current statistics about CSEC.
-Participants will learn about Stockholm Syndrome and trauma bonds, and be able to relate these concepts to CSEC victims.
+This training provides an in-depth overview of Commercial Sexual Exploitation of Children (CSEC) within the larger framework of the Trafficking Victims Protection Act followed by a review of current statistics about CSEC.
+This is an essential training for social service, juvenile justice, mental health, public health, community-based and faith-based service providers throughout the country.